www.hirhome.com

 So the fighting is restrained.
 This is the pattern throughout.
 And there are repeated truces, and even announcements of an impending unity government.
 Then they go back to pinprick fighting.
 Almost civilized.
 This means that neither side is seriously depleted.
 Since the 'hostilities' are used as an excuse for outside powers to arm both sides to the teeth, it follows that, if the fight is eventually decided without a very big clash, the amount of weaponry in both Gaza and the West Bank will have increased tremendously.

-Should the ‘fight’ be decided without an actual battle, therefore, we may conclude that it is indeed a phony, there merely to consolidate forces under unified commands in both Gaza and the West Bank, preserving the theater of a supposed rivalry, and also the theater of a ‘moderate’ Fatah.
-From this point of view the sprinkling of killings that do take place may be nothing more than the Hamas and Fatah leaderships using each other’s forces to conduct high-level purges in order to streamline the leadership in advance of a major attack against Israel.
+Should the ‘fight’ be decided without an actual battle, therefore, we may suspect that it is indeed a phony, there merely to consolidate forces under unified commands in both Gaza and the West Bank, preserving the theater of a supposed rivalry, and also the theater of a ‘moderate’ PLO/Fatah.
+From this point of view the sprinkling of killings that do take place may be nothing more than the Hamas and PLO/Fatah leaderships using each other’s forces to conduct high-level purges in order to streamline the leadership in advance of a major attack against Israel.

 Lo and behold, the fighting in Gaza is decided without an actual battle, and Hamas takes over.